 Getting Started with Blazor SpeechToText in a Blazor WASM App

-This section explains how to add the Blazor SpeechToText component to a Blazor WebAssembly application using either Visual Studio or Visual Studio Code.
+This section explains how to add the Blazor SpeechToText component to a Blazor WebAssembly application using Visual Studio, Visual Studio Code, and the .NET CLI.

 Prerequisites